14coruma/Vision_Course_Projects/README.md

-# Assignment 1
+# Assignment 1: Image Processing and Recognition Basics
-Andrew Corum, Josep Han, Kenneth Zhang, Zheng Chen
+#### by: Andrew Corum, Josep Han, Kenneth Zhang, Zheng Chen
 #### 03/29/2021

  <!-- Your report should explain how to run your code